SharadaSrinivasan/sharsrinivasan-website/content/talk/ictdx-2019.md

 event: ICTDX 2019
 event_url:
 location: Ahmedabad
-summary: Sharada Srinivasan attended ICTD X to present a poster on chat applications in telemedicine, based on her fieldwork with the Vanuatu Inter-island Telemedicine and Learning Project.
+summary: Presented a poster on chat applications in telemedicine, based on fieldwork with the Vanuatu Inter-island Telemedicine and Learning Project.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.